Furimanejo/Underwatch-Ultimate/README.md

 - Install and run [Intiface Central](https://intiface.com/central/).
 - Download and run [a release of Underwatch Ultimate](https://github.com/Furimanejo/Underwatch-Ultimate/releases).
 - One the tab "Device Control" click connect to intiface.
 Make sure your toys are on and appear on the list of connected devices.
-- Play Overwatch, you can test if the mod is working on the training range.
+- Play Overwatch, you can test the app on the training range.

 # Observations:
 - If you want to use the overlay, make sure your game is running in borderless display mode.